Patient Online Services

 Radiology and Imaging

-Sometimes it's the things we can't see that are critical when making a diagnosis or treatment decision.
-Your health care provider in Glenwood City may use imaging tests to make pictures or images of the inside of your body to determine an individualized treatment plan for you.
+Sometimes it's the things you can't see that are critical when making a diagnosis or treatment decision.
+Your health care provider may use imaging tests to view the inside of your body and the area of concern to develop an individualized treatment plan for you.

-An X-ray is a quick, painless test that produces images of the structures inside your body — particularly your bones.
+An X-ray is a quick, painless test that produces images of the structures inside your body, particularly your bones.
 X-ray beams can pass through your body, but they are absorbed in different amounts depending on the density of the material they pass through.
-Dense materials, such as bone and metal, show up as white on X-rays.
-The air in your lungs shows up as black.
+Dense materials, such as bone and metal, show up white on X-rays.
+The air in your lungs shows up black.
 Fat and muscle appear as varying shades of gray.
-For some types of X-ray tests, a contrast medium — such as iodine or barium — is introduced into your body to provide greater detail on the X-ray images.
-X-ray tests are painless and you can't feel the X-ray passing through you.
+For some types of X-ray tests, a contrast medium, such as iodine or barium, is introduced into your body to provide greater detail on the X-ray images.
+Since X-rays are painless, you can't feel the X-ray passing through you.

-During your X-ray in Glenwood City, a technologist will position your body to obtain the necessary views.
+During an X-ray, a technologist will position your body to obtain the necessary views.
 He or she may use pillows or sandbags to help you hold the proper position.
-During the X-ray exposure, you remain still and hold your breath to avoid moving, which can cause the image to blur.
+During the X-ray exposure, you will need to remain still and hold your breath to avoid moving.
+Movement can cause the image to blur.

-An X-ray procedure may take only a few minutes for a bone X-ray or more than an hour for more involved procedures, such as those using a contrast medium.
+An X-ray of the bone may only take a few minutes.
+Other more involved X-ray procedures, such as those using a contrast medium, may take longer.

 If a young child is having an X-ray, restraints or other immobilization techniques may be used to help keep him or her still.
-These will not harm your child and will prevent the need for a repeat procedure, which may be necessary if the child moves during the X-ray exposure.
+These will not harm your child and will prevent the need for a repeat procedure, which may be necessary if the child moves during the X-ray procedure.
 You may be allowed to remain with your child during the test.
-If you remain in the room during the X-ray exposure, you’re typically asked to wear a lead apron to shield you from unnecessary exposure.
+If you remain in the room during the X-ray, you will be asked to wear a lead apron to shield you from unnecessary exposure.

 After an X-ray, you generally can resume normal activities.